Acute Myeloid Leukemia (AML) Treatment

 In clinical trials, researchers study new treatments for certain diseases.
 They can help prove that treatments both work and are safe for people to take.
 People with cancer may be able to participate in clinical trials to try a new treatment under the close care of doctors.

 Learn more about clinical trials by visiting ClinicalTrials.gov website.
-You can also talk to your doctor, who can help you look for a clinical trial that is right for you.1,3,7
+You can also talk to your doctor, who can help you look for a clinical trial that may be right for you.1,3,7